Clay-Ferguson/quantizr/docs/user-guide/semantic-web/index.md

 # Semantic Web

-*This section discusses how Quanta supports the Semantic Web.*
+*This section discusses how to use industry standard data types.*

 Quanta doesn't require you to know about `Data Types`, because every node is just automatically the "Markdown Type" (i.e. assumed to contain markdown text).
 However we do fully support the Semantic Web types.